How I Use Nikon's Metering System

 What Is The Matrix?

 Nikon's Matrix Metering system divides up the image into a grid of rectangular sections and compares the grid pattern to a database of thousands of sample grid patterns ("scenes") to identify a match.
 A matching scene essentially tells the camera what type of photo you're taking (nighttime portrait against a lighted cityscape, for example).
 The system uses the identified scene along with other factors like auto-focus data, focal length, focus distance, camera settings, and face detection, to determine the exposure.
 It's a highly sophisticated and complicated system that nobody except Nikon fully understands and their literature on the subject is pretty abstract and unencumbered by usefulness.
-But it usually just works, so I'm cool with not knowing all the details.The Chimp Meter
+But it usually just works, so I'm cool with not knowing all the details.

-So, most of the time I take the blue pill and live happy and ignorant in The Matrix, letting it perform its arcane magic on my exposure.
-More often than not, Matrix Metering's assessment of a scene is on the money.
+Most of the time I take the blue pill and live happy and ignorant in The Matrix, letting it perform its arcane magic on my exposure.
+More often than not, Matrix Metering's assessment of a scene is on the money or very close.
 However, it's wrong enough of the time that I "trust but verify" using the Chimp Meter – the camera's LCD picture review, blinking highlights, and histogram displays.
 If the Chimp Meter shows a glitch in the Matrix, then I'll use exposure compensation to nudge the exposure in one direction or the other.
 Or, if it occurs to me that one of the other metering modes might work better, I'll take the red pill, flush myself out the gelatinous artificial womb/harvester of the Matrix, and switch metering modes.
 (Okay, I think I've taken this Matrix analogy about as far as possible.
 Maybe a little beyond.)See Spot Run

 And that's when I'll typically turn to Spot Metering.
 Spot Metering meters on a small area of the frame centered on the currently-selected focus point.
-It determines exposure solely on the light reflected from that little area.When I use Spot Metering, I'll typically pick the object in the scene that I want to make certain is exposed properly (usually a face), spot meter that, and lock it down using an Fn button that I've programmed.
-Or I'll spot meter several key areas in the scene and mentally extrapolate a compromise exposure somewhere in between and dial that in using manual mode.
+It determines exposure solely on the light reflected from that little area.I typically use Spot Metering in one of two ways:

 Journey to the Center of the Viewfinder